Laws and Policies for Adults With Autism

 An ABLE account is a tax-advantaged savings account that allows individuals with disabilities, including autism, to save money without jeopardizing their eligibility for public benefits such as Medicaid.
 Funds from this account can be used for disability-related expenses such as housing, transportation, health care, and education.

-In conclusion, there are various laws and policies in place that protect the legal rights of autistic adults, including the ADA, IDEA, Supported Decision-Making Act, and ABLE Act.
+In conclusion, there are various laws and policies in place that protect the legal rights of adults with autism, including the ADA, IDEA, Supported Decision-Making Act, and ABLE Act.

 These laws ensure that individuals with autism have access to education, employment, and community life, and can make their own decisions with appropriate support.
 While there is still much work to be done, these laws and policies are a step in the right direction towards full inclusion and equality for individuals with autism.